Boy, do I envy my cats’ ability to fall asleep any place, any time.

 Psalm 3:5 EXB

-- If you wake up in the middle of the night, try reciting Scripture or humming hymns and try to lull yourself back to sleep.
+- If you wake up in the middle of the night, try reciting Scripture, poems, humming hymns or other music to lull yourself back to sleep.
 I will sometimes do mental work like planning a project or trying to recall a childhood memory–anything that might make me tired.

 - If you can’t go back to sleep in 30 minutes or so, get up and get on with the new day–even if it is only hours old.
 There’s no use lying in bed and tossing and turning.
 While I may be exhausted for that day, I’m almost certain to be able to sleep better the next night.